MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/06/devtools-103.md

 <!-- Title: Welcome tool has expanded content and videos -->
 <!-- Subtitle: The redesigned Welcome tool has expanded Learn and What's New sections, including a new video series. -->

-In Microsoft Edge 103, the **Welcome** tool has a new design with improved, expanded content.
+In Microsoft Edge 103, the **Welcome** tool has a new, modern design with improved and expanded content.
 It's easier than ever to find documentation, videos, and information about new features and bug fixes.

-*  In the **Learn** section, use the links to quickly jump to documentation for some common tasks in DevTools.
+*  In the **Learn** section, use the links to quickly jump to documentation for common tasks in DevTools.

 *  In the **What's New** section, find out about the latest changes, new features, and bug fixes.